THE FARMERS BANK

 New leadership, new partnerships

 “The process started to move really quickly, but our biggest obstacle was internal,” said Jennifer.
 “We have a veteran staff who was fully programmed over a number of years to talk about giving everything away for free.
 Switching that mentality was a challenge.”

-Jennifer pushed forward with a transparent approach.
+Jennifer pushed forward with a transparent approach toward marketing of financial services.
 She involved her CSRs every step of the way with biweekly conference calls, focus groups and one on one sales trainings.

 “What motivates them is feeling involved and having a voice and a vote in decision making,” said Jennifer.
 “Before and after the account launch, they could ask questions, give feedback, raise their concerns, and I’d address them right then and there.”

 The new Amped Checking Account was launched in August 2013.